rxghavc/IyersCatering/README.md

 ## License

 This project is for demonstration and portfolio use.
-For commercial use, please contact the author.
+For commercial use, please contact [Raghav Commandur](rxghavcdev@gmail.com).